markjprice/cs13net9/docs/errata/errata.md

 - [Page 750 - Creating data repositories with caching for entities](#page-750---creating-data-repositories-with-caching-for-entities)
 - [Exercise 13.2 – practice exercises - Build web pages for functions](#exercise-132--practice-exercises---build-web-pages-for-functions)

+# Page 24 - Revealing the namespace for the Program class

+> Thanks to **John Tempest** in an email for raising this issue on December 21, 2024.

+In the **Good Practice** box, I wrote, "Code editors have a feature named code snippets.
+These allow you to insert pieces of code that you commonly use, by typing a shortcut and pressing *Tab* twice."
+But you only need to press *Tab* once.

 # Page 29 - Writing code using VS Code